es-ude/data/README.md

 - [ ] upload data sets
 - [ ] automatically put descriptions/readmes for uploaded datasets in github repo
 - [ ] autogenerate classes when uploading a data set
+- [ ] upload checksums for datasets
+- [ ] use checksums instead of directory presence to decide whether or not to download datasets

 ## Contribution